-The market sentiment has provided some reasons to believe that OPEC+ may consider deeper production cuts during its December 5-6 meeting in Vienna.
-Yet uncertainty over the oil demand outlook for 2020 and non-OPEC supply raises mix signals from OPEC+ on its course of action.
+The current market sentiment points to an extension of OPEC+ supply cuts during the December 5-6 meeting in Vienna.
+Yet uncertainty over the oil demand outlook for 2020 and non-OPEC supply raises mix signals on the course of action.

 Please join us in this session as we explore the outlook for OPEC+ cooperation and supply cuts on the brink of the Vienna meeting.
 Our speaker, Amy Jaffe, David M. Rubenstein Senior Fellow for Energy and the Environment at the Council on Foreign Relations, will discuss geopolitical developments and the evolving relationship between Saudi Arabia and Russia.
 Abhishek Deshpande, Head of J.P.
 Morgan's Global Oil Market Research and Strategy, will delve into the oil market implications.

 Dr. Abhishek Deshpande is Head of J.P.
 Morgan’s Global Oil Market Research and Strategy team.
 Prior to joining J.P.
 Morgan in 2017, Dr. Deshpande was Head of the Global Energy Research team at Natixis SA based in London and also worked at Indian Oil Corporation Limited.
 He has a doctorate in Chemical Engineering from Cambridge University & is a Fellow and Chartered Member of the Institute of Chemical Engineers and Energy Institute U.K. Dr. Deshpande also received Petroleum Economist & Energy Risk Awards in 2016 & 2017.